graphql/graphql.github.io/src/content/community/Community-Developers.md

 ### Financial and policy governance

 The [GraphQL Foundation](/foundation/) provides financial support for the GraphQL project.
-In keeping wiht best practices, the Foundation is a separate organization, which helps to ensure that technical decisions are made upon their own merit and independent of financial contributions.
+In keeping with best practices, the Foundation is a separate organization, which helps to ensure that technical decisions are made upon their own merit and independent of financial contributions.
 The GraphQL Foundation uses the funds raised through [membership dues](/foundation/join/) to support the work of the GraphQL Project through investments in infrastructure, coordination support services, developer grants, and mentorship programs.

 The [GraphQL Foundation](/foundation/) is supported entirely by [membership dues](/foundation/join/), from [companies](/foundation/members/) who wish to support the long-term sustainability of the GraphQL ecosystem.